chingor13/autobots/README.md

 	# returns an array of data for serialization
 	data = assembler.data

+The default behavior of an assembler is to wrap each object with the declared serializer and returning its serializable_hash.

 `autobots` gem only handles the loading and representation of the data.